Standards allow technology to work seamlessly and establish trust so that markets can operate smoothly. They:

 The National Voluntary Laboratory Accreditation Program (NVLAP) provides third-party accreditation to testing and calibration laboratories in response to legislative actions or requests from government agencies or private-sector organizations.
 NVLAP-accredited laboratories are assessed against the management and technical requirements published in the International Standard, ISO/IEC 17025:2017.

 NIST Quality System underpins the provision of measurement services: Calibrations and Special Tests, Standard Reference Materials, and Standard Reference Data products.
 The NIST quality system for measurement services is internationally recognized and meets the requirements of the International Committee for Weights and Measures (CIPM) Mutual Recognition Arrangement (MRA) for recognition of national measurement standards.
-As such, the NIST quality system is recognized as conformant to the ISO/IEC 17025 and ISO Guide 34 by the Inter-American Metrology System (SIM) Quality System Task Force and the Joint Committee of the Regional Metrology Organizations and the BIPM (JCRB).
+As such, the NIST quality system is recognized as conformant to the ISO/IEC 17025, ISO 17034 and ISO 17043 by the Inter-American Metrology System (SIM) Quality System Task Force and the Joint Committee of the Regional Metrology Organizations and the BIPM (JCRB).
 The BIPM is the International Bureau of Weights and Measures.

 For more than 50 years, NIST has developed and distributed Standard Reference Data.
 Search the NIST Data Gateway and view our list of more than 70 NIST web sites dedicated to Standard Reference Data.